Yiqing Xu

 Singapore 117417

-I’m Yiqing Xu, a CS Ph.D. candidate at National University of Singapore advised by Prof. David Hsu.
-Previously, I obtained double degrees in Computer Science and Applied Mathematics from National University of Singapore.
+I’m Yiqing Xu, a CS Ph.D. candidate at the National University of Singapore, advised by Prof. David Hsu.
+Previously, I obtained double degrees in Computer Science and Applied Mathematics from NUS.

-I am currently a visiting Ph.D. student at MIT CSAIL, advised by Prof. Leslie Kaelbling and Prof. Tomás Lozano-Pérez.
+I was a visiting Ph.D. student at MIT CSAIL, advised by Prof. Leslie Kaelbling and Prof. Tomás Lozano-Pérez from September 2023 to February 2024.

 research highlights

-My research on Robot Learning focuses on translating human objectives into signals for machine optimization.
-I design algorithms and learn representations to align AI agents more closely with human objectives, enabling them to better understand and assist humans.
+My research focuses on translating human objectives into signals for robotic optimization.
+I design inverse reinforcement learning (IRL) algorithms and develop compositional hierarchical representations to better align robots with human goals, enabling them to understand and assist people more effectively.

 selected publications